OneMadGypsy/simple-cli/README.md

 4) `/absolute/path`, `relative/path`, and `../relative path` are all supported
 5) wrap paths that contain spaces in quotes `'path/with space/file name.ext'`
 6) most operations can be performed from anywhere as long as the path argument(s) are correct
 7) `del` is nuclear!
-It is the equivalent of the linux command `sudo rm -r mydir`.
+It is the equivalent of `sudo rm -r mydir`.
 You will not be asked if you are sure.

 <br />